 It is true that everyone will always have that certain family problem which will affect their work.
 This also happens to work from home people.
 Most bosses look at the amount of completion (daily or weekly) of those employees.
 If they seem to work vigorously for several days, then slow down on the others definitely make things worse on their performance rate.
 Although there are emergency matters that are family related, there is a slight chance that their bosses are aware of this, unless they notify their employers.

 There is a high probability that most work from home people rarely meets their supervisors or even their boss.
-The fact that their bosses rarely see them physically leave their judgements about their employees to their imagination.
-The first impression might be how a person sum up the whole characteristic of one another, but this works differently with work from home people.
-Many interviews for these people are usually through Skype, google hangout, or Facetime and there are many places with connection difficulty (shoutout to y’all with slow internet!).
-This might apply to those passive aggressive people because well all know, it’s pretty hard to determine what’s the texter’s behavior behind the screen.
+The fact that their bosses rarely see them physically leave their judgement about their employees to their imagination.
+The first impression might be how a person sums up the whole characteristic of one another, but this works differently with work from home people.
+Many interviews for these people are usually through Skype, Google hangout, or Face-time and there are many places with connection difficulty (shout out to y’all with slow internet!).
+This might apply to those passive aggressive people because well all know, it’s pretty hard to determine what’s the texter’s behaviour behind the screen.
 So, their bosses want to know more about them, but still have several communication restrictions between them.

 To wrap things up, these are 7 things your boss wants to know from you if you are a work from home individual.
 Hope you enjoyed this article and could give you something to laugh on as you clock out from work.
 Most of them might be exaggerated, but why not do that when it makes you laugh (I hope), right?

 If you're also curious how work from home individuals are able to earn money, one way would definitely works by start joining online paid surveys through signing up to survey companies.
 Trust me, there are many opportunities for all of you out there whether you are a work from home individual or not.